Common questions relating to Purfleet leasehold conveyancing

 - Registering of the assignment of the change of lessee after a sale

 Most certainly.
-We can put you in touch with a Purfleet conveyancing firm who can help.
+We are happy to put you in touch with a Purfleet conveyancing firm who can help.

 An example of a Lease Extension decision for a Purfleet premises is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
-This case was in relation to 13 flats.
-The unexpired lease term was 76 years.
+This case related to 13 flats.
+The remaining number of years on the lease was 76 years.

 Other Topics